OneBitCodeBlog/programador-homeoffice-api/README.md

 Access:
 * [opportunities job here](http://0.0.0.0:3000/)

-## PS. if an error like that happens
+## PS. if an error like this happens
  * Listening on tcp://0.0.0.0:3000
 app_1       | bundler: failed to load command: puma (/gems/ruby/2.7.0/bin/puma)
 app_1       | Errno::ENOENT: No such file or directory @ rb_sysopen - tmp/pids/server.pid